aleg001/ProyectoRedes-1/README.md

 # XMPP Client Implementation :rocket:

-Welcome to my XMPP Client Implementation project! 🚀 Built using Python, Flask, and Slixmpp, this project provides an enhanced approach to real-time messaging.
+Welcome to my XMPP Client Implementation project! 🚀 Built using Python, this project provides an enhanced approach to real-time messaging.
 Perfect for those stepping into the world of XMPP protocols or seasoned developers interested in an asynchronous Pythonic approach.

 ## Objectives 🎯